GobblesGobbles

 The Pentagon missed a legally mandated deadline to hand Congress 46 classified UFO videos — then claimed the request "got lost in the mail."

-Behind the Scenes, Factions Are Fighting Over Who Gets to Tell the Story First
+Factions Are Fighting Over Who Controls the UAP Disclosure Narrative

 The Congressman Who Turns Skeptics Into Believers — One SCIF Briefing at a Time

-Rep. Tim Burchett (R-TN), one of Congress's most visible UAP advocates, said this week that some of the lawmakers now most committed to disclosure are people he personally brought in as hard skeptics.
-His words: "Some of the members of Congress that are the biggest UFO people now were people that I brought in that were incredible skeptics.
-But when they went in the SCIF with me, when they were briefed..."
+Rep. Tim Burchett (R-TN), one of Congress's most visible UAP advocates, told Sean Spicer this week that some of the lawmakers now most committed to disclosure started as hard skeptics he personally recruited.
+His full quote: "Some of the members of Congress that are the biggest UFO people now were people that I brought in that were incredible skeptics.
+But when they went in the skif with me, when they were briefed and they've seen the footage and talked to the pilots, then they have since changed their minds."

 Source: r/UFOs